Lawyer champions migrant rights in a divided America

 But Garcia refused to give up, and some things unexpectedly fell into place for her.
 She did go to college because California began to allow undocumented immigrants into public universities.
 She graduated from law school and is a practicing attorney because the Obama administration implemented DACA (Deferred Action for Childhood Arrivals) in 2012.
 Some 800,000 migrants who were brought into the United States by adults before the age of 16 were admitted into the program before president Trump shut it down in 2017.
 Those who got in can still renew their status every two years and the Supreme Court is scheduled to hear an appeal in November regarding the suspension of DACA.

-As a member of the board of directors of Border Angels, she’s focusing her empowerment on providing legal, educational and community services to unauthorized immigrants already living here and delivering humanitarian aid to migrants barely coming across the border.
-The latter enterprise is bringing her as face to face with America’s deep-seeded divisions on illegal immigration and, occasionally, breaking her heart again.
+As a member of the board of directors of Border Angels, she’s focusing her empowerment on providing legal, educational and community services to unauthorized immigrants already living here, and delivering humanitarian aid to migrants barely coming across the border.
+The latter enterprise is bringing her as face to face with America’s deep-seated divisions on illegal immigration and, occasionally, breaking her heart again.

 ‘Hateful language leads to hateful acts’